INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 - Go to https://github.com/INFORMSJoC
 - Sign in with userid and password (this probably won't need to be done every time)
 - Click on NEW.
 This will take you to a page for setting up the repo.
 - In the `Repository name`, type the new repository's name.
-It should be in the form `XXXX.YYYY` (four numbers followed by four more numbers).
-These are derived from the manuscript ID.
-The first four are the year of submission and the second four are the numbers that come after the last dash (padded with an extra zero).
-The latter is just a sequence number that is incremented throughout the year across all papers. so if the manuscript ID is `JOC-2022-11-OA-354`, then the repo name is `2022.0354`
+  - The name should be in the form `XXXX.YYYY` (four numbers followed by four more numbers).
+  - These are derived from the manuscript ID.
+  - The first four are the year of submission and the second four are the numbers that come after the last dash (padded with an extra zero).
+  - The latter is just a sequence number that is incremented throughout the year across all papers. so if the manuscript ID is `JOC-2022-11-OA-354`, then the repo name is `2022.0354`.
 - Keep the repository `Private`
 - Check the box for `Add a README file`
 - Click on CREATE REPOSITORY